JasonJWilliamsNY/2019-05-30-uofarizona/index.md

   {% else %}
   to-be-announced
   {% endif %}
-  for more information about content and Uwe Hilger, <a href='mailto:hilgert@bio5.org'>hilgert@bio5.org</a> for information on local logistics.
+  for more information about workshop content and Uwe Hilgert, <a href='mailto:hilgert@bio5.org'>hilgert@bio5.org</a> for information on local logistics.
 </p>

 <hr/>